Still have questions? Leave a comment

 Who is coming to the party, and to whom should I address the invitation?

 In the above sentence, who is a pronoun used to address the doer of an action, that is “coming to the party”.
-On the other hand, whom is someone who is the receiver of the action “addressing the invitation to”
+On the other hand, whom is someone who is the receiver of the action “addressing the custom invitation to”

 A helpful trick to understanding the difference between the two is to replace both these words with corresponding pronouns.
 For instance, who can be replaced by subject pronouns such as I, he, she, they, and we.
 Similarly, whom can be replaced by object pronouns such as me, him, her, them, and us